gpbl/react-day-picker/website/docs/api/interfaces/tableprops.md

 • **displayMonth**: Date

-The month used to render the table
+The month where the table is displayed.